InternalError503/clone-it-addonsdk/README.md

 ### About this Add-on:
 - Clone current tab in new tab.
 - Clone current tab in new window.
-- After install these 2 items are available
+- After install these 2 customizable buttons are available.

-- VIA context menu (Right Clicking The Tab)
-- 2 Customizable buttons.
+No menu items only toolbar buttons.